Brand guidelines

 View All Case Studies

-Brand guidelines often fail when they are treated as surface-level documentation.
-Some of the most common mistakes include:
+Brand guidelines fail most often when they are treated as surface-level documentation rather than working tools designed to be used every day.
+The most common mistakes we encounter include:

-• Focusing only on visual elements and ignoring brand strategy
+• Focusing only on visual elements and ignoring the strategic layer that explains the reasoning behind the brand's identity decisions.

-• Relying heavily on generic stock images without a defined photography style
+• Relying heavily on generic stock imagery without a defined photography style, which makes the brand feel inconsistent across touchpoints.

-• Switching inconsistently between stock and AI-generated visuals
+• Switching inconsistently between stock photography and AI-generated visuals without a clear framework for when each is appropriate.

-• Not creating enough real-world mockups to guide execution
+• Not creating enough real-world mockups to guide execution, leaving too much open to interpretation.

 Well-built brand guidelines remove ambiguity.
-They allow teams to move faster, make fewer mistakes, and scale the brand without constantly reinventing how it should look or feel.
+They allow teams to move faster, make fewer mistakes, and scale the brand without constantly revisiting or reinventing how it should look and feel.

 Why are brand guidelines essential once the brand identity is designed?